The Best Wireless Networking Buyer’s Guide – Fall 2024

 Simply put, if you have high-bandwidth requirements, such as 4K streaming, video conferencing, or game streaming, it’s probably time for an upgrade.
 The same is true if you have multiple smart devices in the home, such as smart speakers or a security system.
 In short, there’s plenty of new networking technology to take advantage of, and it will be put to good use in the modern home environment.

-What’s the Latest WiFi Standard?
+What’s With All the WiFi Standards?

-For the Spring 2024 edition of this guide, we list plenty of great WiFi 6 products, which have reset expectations for what WiFi can deliver.
-Technically known as 802.11ax, it was given the friendlier WiFi 6, and a later iteration was called 802.11axe (which sounded really cool, but went by 6E most of the time).
-The simplified numerical branding was intended to help consumers know what they were getting.
-It was hard enough for the average consumer to keep track of whether 802.11n or 802.11ac was faster, and while 802.11ax and 11axe sound cool and all, they doesn’t tell us much about performance.
-In case you’re wondering, WiFi 6E unlocks extra performance by using the 6GHz band (all previous WiFi standards used 2.4GHz or 5GHz).
-It’s a bit confusing that WiFi 6 doesn’t use 6GHz and only WiFi 6E does, and that 6E didn’t get a new number, just after the big marketing push to dump the letter codes… but we digress!
+Moving on, we have 802.11ax, which was given the friendlier WiFi 6 name, and a later iteration was called 802.11axe/WiFi 6E.
+The simplified numerical branding was intended to help consumers know what they were getting (and WiFi 5 was retroactively applied to older 11ac products, despite the name being introduced many years later).
+The thought was that consumers couldn’t keep track of whether 802.11n, 802.11ac, 802.11ax was faster (although 802.11ax certainly sounded cooler!).
+In case you’re wondering, the mid-generation WiFi 6E unlocked extra performance by using the 6GHz band (all previous WiFi standards used 2.4GHz or 5GHz).
+It’s a bit confusing that WiFi 6 doesn’t use 6GHz and only WiFi 6E does, but in truth 6E wasn’t fully embraced by manufacturers, and we never recommended it.

-Ultimately, while we love WiFi 6 for most users, we can’t really recommend 6E, because as a mid-generation upgrade, it wasn’t embraced fully by manufacturers, and most routers that feature it don’t have the fastest implementation of 6E, or are too expensive.
-At this point, if you want serious speed, you go next-gen: WiFi 7 (aka, 802.11be – which honestly doesn’t sound as cool as 11axe, so let’s just call it 7, OK?).
-It adds the 320MHz channel on top of the 6GHz band, which translates to… speed!
+At this point, if you want serious speed, you go next-gen: 802.11be/WiFi 7.
+It adds the 320MHz channel on top of the existing 6GHz band from WiFi 6E, which is confusing but translates to one thing… speed!
 How much speed do you ask?
 Well, while 6E topped out at 4800Mbps, 7 can hit 11500Mbps, or nearly 2.5x faster.
 That is simply mind-blowing, and you know you want it.
 But… be forewarned: WiFi 7 is strictly for early adopters, given the cost and the fact that very few client devices (i.e., your wireless gear) use WiFi 7.
 But if building a network for the future is your goal, WiFi 7 is what you need.

-Speaking of client devices, if you’re a desktop PC user as many of our readers are, you have the option of upgrading your WiFi, including to WiFi 6 or 6E with a PCIe-based adapter, which we list in this guide.
-There’s now even a USB option, which means you can update older laptops, although it is a bit bulky.
+Speaking of client devices, if you’re a desktop PC user as many of our readers are, you have the option of upgrading your WiFi, including to WiFi 6 or even 7 with a PCIe-based adapter, which we list in this guide.
+There’s now even a USB option for WiFi 6E, which means you can update older laptops, although it is a bit bulky.
 You can learn more later in this guide.

-One last thing: you’ll need a fast Internet service to take advantage of the speed of any of the offerings in our guide, and that means cable or fiberoptic.
+One last thing: you’ll need fast Internet service to take advantage of the speed of any of the offerings in our guide, and that means cable or fiberoptic.
 The latter always has proprietary modems, but for cable you can buy your own cable modem, and we offer our recommendation in this guide, getting you out of paying monthly rental fees, while getting you into true Gigabit broadband service!

 What If I’m Tired of Dropping the Signal Across My Home?